ando-lab/miffi/README.md

 Output containing prediction confidence scores will be saved as a dictionary in a pkl file.

-### Catagorize micrographs
+### Categorize micrographs

-After inference, micrographs can be split into multiple catagories based on inference results.
+After inference, micrographs can be split into multiple categories based on inference results.
 Output format can be one of the following: plain text list files, star files, or cs files.
 For outputing star and cs files, the original star file, or the original cs, passthrough cs, and csg files need to be provided.
-Example for catagorizing and outputing cs files:
+Example for categorizing and outputing cs files:

 ```
-miffi catagorize -t cs -i path/to/inference/result --cs path/to/original/csfile \
+miffi categorize -t cs -i path/to/inference/result --cs path/to/original/csfile \
                  --ptcs path/to/original/passthrough/csfile --csg path/to/original/csgfile \
                  --sb --sc
 ```